Residency/Fellowship Program Coordinator

 - Communicate regularly with residents/fellows and faculty regarding the daily activities, such as conference and grand rounds announcements.

-- Provides administrative support to Medical Education Team and Child and Adolescent Psychiatry Program Leadership including scheduling of meetings, preparations of agenda, recording and maintain meeting minutes, and development of reports.
+- Provides administrative support to Adult Psychiatry Training Programs Leadership including grand rounds speaker planning, event management, scheduling of meetings, preparations of agenda, record and maintain meeting minutes, and development of reports

 - Assist with planning departmental annual events including recruitment, orientation, graduation, faculty retreats, as well as various meetings and program-related events.